DSutyak/CUSail/README.md

 -Added the most current version of the algorithm to the Short Term Navigation Algorithm folder

 -Added the most current version of the arduino code to the Arduino Navigation Code folder

+-The link to modify the quad coordinates is: https://binged.it/2oi2yOR